kazerthekeen/sitemap_generator/README.md

 These are my changes to the program, most of the work was done by Ehler, This is forked from his repository here: https://git.b-ehlers.de/ehlers/sitemap_gen All I have done so far is minor changes to how blocking works to expand it for query strings.
 There might be a better approach but it works.
+File output is now segmented into files with 500 links each.
+Uses filename_# for pages  after the first

 ## Requirements